 Though pet owners prefer the immediacy of phone calls for updates when their pets are hospitalized:

-• 57% of millennial pet owners (the largest pet-owner demographic) want text messages for appointment reminders and other everyday client communications.
+• 57% of millennial pet owners (the largest pet-owner demographic) want text messages for appointment reminders and other everyday veterinary client communications.
 (Weave)

 • 86% want an appointment reminder by text—regardless of whether they received a phone call.
 (Weave)